Temple for Self emerged deity of Sri Rama, Parasurama consecrated Lakshmana

 Tiruvilwamala

-Kerala is known as "Gods own land".
-Legend has it that Kerala is a part of the land created by Lord Parasurama by annexing it to the main land from the sea by throwing an axe into the sea.
+Kerala is known as "God's own land".
+Legend has it that Kerala is a part of the land created by Lord Parasurama by annexing it to the mainland from the sea by throwing an axe into the sea.
 The western range of mountains forms the eastern boundary of the state.
 It is seen to be believed the beauty of the land.
-Tiruvilwamala is a small range of mountain situated in Talappilly Taluk of Trichur district near the Nela River popularly known as Bharatha Puzha.
-It is said that the mountain range gets its name Vilwamala because it is believed there exists a golden vilwa tree [three petal leaf used for worshiping Lord Siva] under the mountain.
+Tiruvilwamala is a small range of mountains situated in Talappilly Taluk of Trichur district near the Nela River popularly known as Bharatha Puzha.
+It is said that the mountain range gets its name Vilwamala because it is believed there exists a golden vilwa tree [three petal leaves used for worshiping Lord Siva] under the mountain.

 There are three popular Sri Rama temples in Kerala.
 Tiruvilwamala, Triprayar and Tiruvangad.
 Of the three Sri Rama of Vilwamala is self emerged [swamyambu].
-Sri Rama of this kshetra called "Vilwadrinathan" after the name of the place Tiruvilwamala.
-Another uniqueness of this kshetra, there is a separate shrine for Sri Lakshmana also.
+Sri Rama of this kshetra is called "Vilwadrinathan" after the name of the place Tiruvilwamala.
+Another uniqueness of this kshetra, there is a separate shrine for Sri Lakshmana.

 Legand

-Vilwadrinathan Temple enterance, Tiruvilwamala, Trichur Sri Vilwadri Mahatma, a Sanskrit text with eighteen chapters, describes the origin of this ancient temple which is housing two deities of Lord Maha Vishnu.
-Sri Parasurama went killing all the kshatriyas and thus incurred lot of sin.
+Vilwadrinathan Temple enterance, Tiruvilwamala, Trichur Sri Vilwadri Mahatma, a Sanskrit text with eighteen chapters, describes the origin of this ancient temple which houses two deities of Lord Maha Vishnu.
+Sri Parasurama killed all the Kshatriyas and thus incurred a lot of sin.
 On praying to Lord Siva, he was given the deity of Lord Vishnu which Sri Siva himself was worshipping.
-Sri Parasurama found the westernmost end of the Vilwamala to be the suitable place for consecrating the Lord Vishnu's deity for worship.
-May be because there is an golden vilwa tree under this mountain.
-This is the earliest temple in the site to have been built.
+Sri Parasurama found the westernmost end of the Vilwamala to be a suitable place for consecrating Lord Vishnu's deity for worship.
+Maybe because there is a golden vilwa tree under this mountain.
+This is the earliest temple on the site to have been built.
 Presently the idol consecrated by Sri Parasurama is in the eastern sanctum.
 The stone image is about three feet in height is pleasing to the eyes and very charming, especially when decorated with the bare minimum ornaments.

-According to same text, the second idol which is in the western sanctum is self emerged ie., "swamyambu".
-Saint Aamalakan, son of Saint Kashyapa was meditating on Lord Maha Vishnu for His dharshan chanting - Rama – the tharaka mantra.
-King of devas Indra not knowing the intention of the penance undertaken by the Aamalakan, took some initiative to interrupt the penance of the Saint in vain.
+According to the same text, the second idol which is in the western sanctum is self emerged ie., "swamyambu".
+Saint Aamalakan, son of Saint Kashyapa was meditating on Lord Maha Vishnu for His darshan chanting - Rama – the taraka mantra.
+King of Devas Indra not knowing the intention of the penance undertaken by the Aamalakan, took some initiative to interrupt the penance of the Saint in vain.
 Saint Kashyapa explained that his son has no desire except to attain unstinted devotion to Lord Maha Vishnu.
-While Devatas were pleased with the assurance of Saint Kashyapa, asuras became quires and disturbed the penance of the saint Aamalakan.
+While Devatas were pleased with the assurance of Saint Kashyapa, asuras became quires and disturbed the penance of Saint Aamalakan.
 When at his end of patience the saint opened his eyes, the asuras were turned into ashes and then into rock.
-It is said that the rock at the south east corner of the temple is heap of ashes that turned into rock and hence named "rakshasapaarai".
+It is said that the rock at the southeast corner of the temple is a heap of ashes that turned into rock and hence named "rakshasapaarai".

 Sri Rama - Swamyambu idol